 Grade Requirements

 A student must pass all courses required by the program curriculum.
-A minimum cumulative grade point average of 2.0 and at least a C- in all major and minor courses are required to graduate.
-No courses with a grade of D or P may be used to fulfill a major or a minor requirement.
-However, if a student decides to pursue a major in an area where he or she has already passed a course with a P grade, the student may petition the Student Affairs Committee to count the course toward the new major or to substitute another course.
+A minimum cumulative grade point average of 2.0 and at least a C- in all major, concentration, elective certificate, and minor courses are required to graduate.
+Courses with a grade of D or P may not fulfill major, concentration, elective certificate, or minor requirements.
+However, if a student decides to pursue a major, concentration, elective certificate, or minor in an area where a course has already been passed with a P grade, the student may petition the Student Affairs Committee to count the course toward the new program or to substitute another course.

 Grades for Undergraduate Credit